Categorical localization for the coherent-constructible correspondence: Introduction

-In \cite{Seidelnat}, he expected that the mirror operation of this is the identification of $\id$ and Serre functor when $D$ is a canonical divisor.
-Hence, wrapped Fukaya mirror to $X\bs D$ is obtained by this identification for Fukaya-Seidel mirror to $X$ \cite{ASlefshetz, AG}.
+In \cite{Seidelnat}, he expected that the mirror operation of this is the identification of $\id$ and the Serre functor when $D$ is a canonical divisor.
+Hence, the wrapped Fukaya mirror to $X\bs D$ is obtained by this identification for the Fukaya--Seidel mirror to $X$ (\cite{ASlefshetz, AG}).
 Our point of view is more closely related to Sylvan's \cite{Sylvan}.
 He associated the partially wrapped Fukaya category $W_\mathbf{s}(M)$ for a symplectic manifold $M$ with symplectic stops $\mathbf{s}$ which designate directions not to be wrapped.
-Removing some of symplectic stops $\mathbf{r}$ allow Lagrangians to wrap to the corresponding directions.
+Removing some of symplectic stops $\mathbf{r}$ allows Lagrangians to wrap to the corresponding directions.
 The resulting category can be described as

 where $\cB_{\mathbf{r}}$ is the full subcategory spanned by Lagrangians near $\mathbf{r}$.